pennlabs/penn-mobile-ios/README.md

 ## Features

-* Course search from registrar
-* Directory search for faculty
 * List dining halls with open/close label
 * View dining menus for residential dining halls
 * Read Penn News from multiple sources (mobile websites)
-* View transit routes, static
-* Navigate using Penn Transit system
 * Call campus help support resources
+* Book study rooms in Van Pelt, Education Commons, Levin Building, Lippincott and more

 ## Contributing

-NOTE: this repo requires [CocoaPods](http://cocoapods.org/) and [ParseAnalytics](http://parse.com) to work correctly.
+NOTE: this repo requires [CocoaPods](http://cocoapods.org/) to work correctly.
 Please install both and always open the .xcworkspace file rather than the .xcodeproj file.
+If a simulator has trouble loading the app, remove the app from the simulator and try again.